By Laura Moreno

-… and one is struck by the oddly biblical turn it has taken.
-While most of America is dutifully masking up, there remains that quadrant in the Southeast where…More
+One is struck by the oddly biblical turn it has taken.
+While most of America is dutifully masking up, there remains that quadrant in the Southeast where resistance to…More

 First there was the “water rainbow” in Warsaw, Poland, which thwarted arsonists who kept burning the gay flag in a city square.
 Then we reported on the “Hate Shield”…More

 By Colin Carman

 “EVERYBODY comes to Hollywood [and] wants to make it in the neighborhood,” Madonna mused nearly two decades ago on “Hollywood,” asking “How can it hurt you when it looks so good?”
 That paradox—all the glamour and grime of show business—is well depicted in Circus of Books and Hollywood, a documentary and miniseries, respectively.

 By Doug Scott

 Talk about invasion of privacy.
 Sure, they thought they were doing the right thing, that I would be happier about myself later on.
 They thought this was going to be healthier for me.
 As if I’d never learn how to pull my foreskin back in the shower…

 June 2019.
 Pride month.
 In Dallas, it wasn’t rare to spot rainbows anymore: in restaurants, storefronts, and many businesses.
 I remember my friend and I’s excitement over small free stickers at Buffalo Exchange: “Buffalo” repeated six times, each a different color of the rainbow.